 The objectives of the ISCM Project are:

-As a part of the ISCM Project, a supply chain demonstrator was implementedgif.
+As a part of the ISCM Project, a supply chain demonstrator was implemented.
 The supply chain demonstrator is a very simple model, which aims to show an example of a supply chain application implemented in COOL.
 The supply chain demonstrator was the starting point of this thesis.
 Rather than extending the demonstrator, it was decided to implement another, more realistic, supply chain model.

 The objective of the thesis is to: Analyze, describe and design information and work-flows for supply chain coordination.
 The objective is divided into two main issues.